 - Ernst and Young has 23 Neurodiverse Centres of Excellence to help workers with ADHD excel.

-Emma Watson - Actor and activist - Focus and creative with high energy
+Emma Watson - Actor and activist - Focus and creativity with high energy

-Jamie Oliver - Celebrity chef - Focus and risk taking, high energy on screen demeanor
+Jamie Oliver - Celebrity chef - Focus and risk-taking, high energy on-screen presence.

 5. Tips for Parents and Teachers